dinkelburg/diversdesk/diversdesk/src/content/docs/workflows/tiered-activity-workflow.md

 ---
-title: Tiered Activity Workflow
+title: Managing Tiered Activities
-description: Set up and operate activities where the final price changes automatically based on the booked quantity or selected tier.
+description: Add, adjust, schedule, and price tiered activities from a single activity card in a booking.
 slug: workflows/tiered-activity-workflow
 sidebar:
-    label: Tiered Activity Workflow
+    label: Managing Tiered Activities
     order: 7
 robots: noindex
 ---

-## Use Case
+## When to Use Tiered Activities

-Use this workflow when you offer an activity or package where the final price should change automatically based on what the customer books.
+Use tiered activities when the price should change automatically as guests add dives or days.
+This is particularly useful for guests who stay for several days and choose their dive days as their plans develop.

 This is especially useful for:

 * Multi-dive packages.
+* Dive-and-stay guests who choose dives during their accommodation stay.
 * Packages with pricing thresholds.
 * Offers where the booked amount should determine the final total.

-## When to Use This Workflow

-Choose a tiered activity workflow when changing the booked quantity, duration, or included dives should move the booking into another pricing level automatically.

-If the activity should always keep one total price regardless of duration changes, use a fixed-price setup instead.

 ## Workflow Overview

 The tiered activity workflow usually follows these steps:

-1. Configure the activity with **tiered pricing** on the Pricing page.
+1. Configure a tiered rate and its entry levels on the [Pricing page](/user_manual/activities/pricing/).
-1. Define the tiers that should apply at different quantity or package thresholds.
-1. Create the booking using the appropriate base product or activity.
+1. Add the tiered activity to the booking.
-1. Adjust the booked amount, duration, or included dives as the customer confirms their package.
+1. Use the activity side panel to adjust dives or days as the guest's plans develop.
-1. Review the recalculated total and save the booking once the package matches the agreed scope.
+1. Review the recalculated price and generated title before saving.

 ## Step 1.
 Configure Tiered Pricing

-Start on the **Pricing** page and open the **Tiered Pricing** tab.
+Start on the **Pricing** page and open the **Tiered Rates** tab.

-There, define the pricing levels that should apply to your package structure.
-This allows Diversdesk to determine the correct total automatically when the activity details change.
+Create the rate, then define the entry levels you want to display in the webshop or use most often when adding an activity to a booking.
+Common entry levels include two dives per day or three dives per day.

 Typical examples include:

-* One price for a smaller dive package.
+* A starting price for two dives.
-* Another price once a higher dive count is reached.
+* A different rate once a guest reaches a higher dive count.
 * Volume or graduated pricing rules for package-based offers.

+Choose **Volume** when every dive uses the price from the highest matching tier.
+Choose **Graduated** when each tier contributes progressively to the final total.

 ## Step 2.
 Create the Activity or Booking

-Create the activity in the Planner or from the appropriate booking flow, using the base product that best matches the expected package.
+Add the tiered activity to a booking using the entry level that best matches the guest's expected package.
+The entry level is a starting point, not a separate activity that must exactly match the final package.

-At this stage, the activity acts as the starting point for the booking.
-You can then refine the actual scope once the customer confirms the final amount.
+The booking keeps this work on one activity card.
+As the guest confirms more dives or days, update that card instead of using **Schedule again** or adding a duplicate activity for each extra day.

 ## Step 3.
-Adjust the Quantity or Duration
+Adjust Dives or Days

-When the customer adds more dives, extends the package, or confirms a different scope than originally expected, edit the activity so the booked amount matches the real agreement.

-With a tiered setup, this is the point where the final price can change automatically.
+Open the tiered activity in the booking and select **Edit**.
+Update the number of dives or sessions to match the real agreement.
+Diversdesk recalculates the price using the matching tier and updates the generated title to show the count, for example `6 Fun Dives`.

+For a tiered activity, this is the normal way to extend a package.
+Do not use **Schedule again** when you are adding days or dives to the same tiered package.

-That means you do not need to manually recalculate the package total each time the activity moves into another defined pricing tier.
+That means you do not need to create an increasingly long list of nearly identical activities or manually recalculate the package total whenever a guest changes plans.

 ## Step 4.
+Use the Daily Multiplier When Appropriate

+The **daily multiplier** keeps the number of dives proportional to the activity duration.
+For example, if an activity is configured for two dives per day, changing it from two days to three days updates it from four dives to six dives and recalculates the price.

+Use this option for packages with a consistent number of dives each day.
+Use the flexible dive/session option when a guest's dive count should not be tied to the number of days, for example when they decide to skip a day.

+## Step 5.
 Review the Updated Price

 After the booking details are updated, review the recalculated total before saving.

 Check that:

 * The selected package scope is correct.
-* The booking reflects the intended number of dives or included units.
+* The booking reflects the intended number of dives and days.
+* The generated title shows the expected dive count.
 * The resulting total matches the tier you expected.

 ## Practical Example

-Imagine a guest first plans for a smaller dive package, but later decides to add more dives.
+Imagine a guest staying for five days initially plans two dives, then decides to dive on three additional days.

-With fixed pricing, you would usually need to adjust the total manually or switch products.
+With a fixed-price activity, you would normally add another activity or adjust the price manually to reflect the new plan.

-With tiered pricing, you can update the relevant activity details and let Diversdesk apply the correct pricing tier automatically.
+With a tiered activity, update the dive count or add days through the daily multiplier.
+Diversdesk keeps the plan on one activity card, updates the title, and applies the correct tier automatically.

 ## Best Practice

-Use tiered pricing when the commercial offer itself changes with quantity.
+Use tiered pricing when the commercial offer itself changes with the number of dives or days.

 If duration is only there for planning and should not influence what the customer pays, keep the activity on fixed pricing instead.